 Ice Fishing For Rainbow Trout on Strawberry Reservoir

 Strawberry Reservoir is probably the most popular ice fishing destination in the state of Utah.
-The fish are big, the reservoir is big, and its not to far from most of the state.
-Ice also stays on the water until well into April or May.
+The fish are big, the reservoir is big, and its not to far of a drive from most of the state.
+Ice also stays on the water until well into April most years, and occasionally into May.
 I’m writing this in the middle of April, and this year we may have ice until the middle of June.
 Targeting Rainbow Trout while ice fishing on Strawberry Reservoir is a blast, and is one of my favorite winter and spring traditions.
 I’ve put together a guide on how you can specifically catch more rainbows through the ice.

 How to Catch More Rainbows and Less Cutthroats